sydempsey/sydempsey.github.io/essays/CodingStandards.md

 ## Foundation of Collaboration

 Coding standards are a necessary etiquette that should be followed.
-Of course formatting may not be important to the computer, but if the program is built using a well-known foundation (formatting), then others will be able to focus on what the program is doing.
+Of course formatting may not be important to the computer, but if the program is built using a well-known foundation (formatting), then others will be able to focus on <i>what</i> the program is doing.
 Time won’t be wasted trying to decipher where a function begins and ends.
 Coding standards may seem like a hassle, but they encourage collaboration and set up a fundamental foundation that allows developers to focus on what they’re trying to accomplish with the provided support.